killingmelody/Programming-Portfolio-2017/README.md

-## Portfolio
+# Portfolio

-### Group Project
+## Group Project

-We titled our game about a samurai who takes on the world [Purple Man Fights Back](https://drive.google.com/drive/folders/0B6569lscHHIcSFdPbkNYanNRVzA).
+For the end of semester group project, we created a side-scrolling platformer about a purple samurai who takes on the world.

-It is a side-scrolling platformer with gravity and enemies.

-We spent over a month working on our game.
+It is a side-scrolling platformer with gravity and enemies which we spent over a month working on it.
+I coded the entire game, mostly focusing on creating a physics environment, and enemy and platform classes which can be called easily.

 ### Photos of Gameplay: